 No entering student may register for an English or English Language Program course before taking the writing placement test, with the exception of the following:

 Reasonable accommodations will be provided with advance notice for persons with documented disabilities.
 No variation of the assessment can be made without prior approval.
-Students requiring a disability-related testing accommodation must first contact Student Disability Services, (773) 442-4595 or firstname.lastname@example.org, for more information on testing accommodations.
+Students requiring a disability-related testing accommodation must first contact Student Disability Services at email@example.com and follow intake procedures before signing up for placement testing.

 Information for course placement based on Accuplacer scores and SAT/ACT math scores can be found on the Interpreting Your Test Scores page.